Megget: Chapel

 A church was built in Cappercleuch in 1845, one of the first church buildings of the Free Church of Scotland, which broke away from the Church of Scotland only two years earlier.
 It continued to be used as a church until 1995, when declining attendance forced it to close.
-It is now a private house (Le Craobhan Treun).
+It is now a private house.
 The war memorial of Megget was then moved to its present site at the junction of the main road through Megget with the road alongside St Mary’s Loch.